redhat-developer/app-services-cli/docs/commands/rhoas_connector_create.md

 Use the "connector" command to create, delete, and view a list of Connectors instances.

 Before you create a Connectors instance:
-- Create a Kakfa instance.
+- Create a Kafka instance.
 Use the "rhoas kafka create" command.
 - Create a service account (you need the service account ID and secret).
 Use the "rhoas service-account create" command.
-- Create a Kakfa topic.
+- Create a Kafka topic.
 Use the "rhoas kafka topic create" command.
 - Create a Connectors namespace.
 Use the "rhoas connector namespace create" command.
 - Create a configuration file for the type of connector that you want to create.
 Use the "rhoas connector build" command.